Table of Contents

 Note: It is often assumed that an equimolar amount of acids and bases automatically react with each other and form a neutral solution.
 However, not all of these types of reactions produce a neutral solution.
 This is only true for strong acid and strong base reactions.
 If you react to a strong acid with a weak partner, an acidic solution will be produced.
 If you react to a strong base with a weak partner, a basic solution will be produced.

 The redox reaction is a reaction with electron transition in which oxidation and reduction take place with each other as a partial reaction.
 During oxidation, atoms donate electrons, leading to a more positive oxidation state.
 During reduction, atoms accept electrons, leading to a more negative oxidation state.

 The precondition for a redox reaction is the presence of two corresponding electron pairs.

 As given in the example, CuO is reduced and afterward called an oxidant.
-Furthermore, it is seen that the oxidation number of copper changes, while the oxidation number of oxygen stays the same.
+Furthermore, it is shown that the oxidation number of copper changes, while the oxidation number of oxygen stays the same.
 This means that the atom of copper is part of the copper oxide-compound, which accepts electrons and therefore is involved in the electron transfer.

-H2 is oxidized, which means that the electrons will be released and it acts as a reductant.
+H2 is oxidized, which means that the electrons will be released, and it acts as a reductant.